PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ![Default group name shown - click to edit](images/groups-edit-group-name.png)
 4. In the **Unassigned students** area, select the students to add to the first group.</br>
 ![Three of ten students names selected](images/groups-select-students.png)
-5. Click the three dots icon next to one of the student's names and select the group to add the selected students to.
+5. Click the three dots icon next to one of the student's names and select the group to add students to.
 If you didn't create groups in step 2, you can create a new group here.</br>
 ![Click three dots then choosing a group from the drop-down list that appears](images/groups-assign-student-to-group.png)
-6. Repeat steps 4 and 5 until all students are assigned to a group.
+6. Repeat steps 4 and 5 to assign all students to a group.
-7. Adjust group set visibility if desired (see above).
-8. Click **Save**
+7. Click **Save**

 ### Random assignment